danielle060821/astar-chase-game/README.md

 # Grid-Based Navigation Simulator

-A Python-based navigation simulator featuring both a real-time interactive game and a hybrid navigation agent that combines learning (Behavioral Cloning) and algorithmic planning (A*).
+A Python navigation simulator featuring a real-time interactive game and a hybrid agent combining imitation learning (behavioral cloning) with A* pathfinding.

 ## Demo
 ▶️ [🎮 Game Mode(Watch Demo on YouTube)](https://youtube.com/shorts/hbPkSqb0V5U?si=l3zwWbpXMcCj4Su4)

 ▶️ [🧪 Hybrid Navigation Mode(Watch Demo on YouTube)](https://youtube.com/shorts/kqObUgraAOg?si=0PpGFdVwAle4QEF6)

-## Motivation
+## Overview

-A* pathfinding finds the optimal path, but it requires complete map information — it needs to “see” the entire grid before planning.
-In real-world robotics, however, maintaining an accurate global map is often difficult, while local observations are much easier to obtain.

-This project explores a hybrid navigation approach where a learned policy handles most navigation using only local observations, while A* is used only as a fallback when needed.
-The goal is not to replace A* completely, but to reduce how often the system depends on a global planner while still maintaining reliable navigation.

-In practice, a policy trained purely by imitation tends to drift: small mistakes push it into situations it never saw during training, and those mistakes compound over time.
-This project uses A* as a safety net for exactly those moments, rather than relying on it for every decision.
+An agent trained by imitation learning — learning to copy the behavior of an optimal pathfinding algorithm (A*) — often performs well in familiar situations, but small prediction errors can accumulate over time, sometimes causing it to oscillate or get stuck rather than reaching the goal.

+This project explores whether such failures can be handled by occasional intervention from A* itself, instead of expecting the learned agent to solve every situation on its own.
+The learned agent handles most decisions, while A* steps in only as a fallback when it shows signs of getting stuck.

 ## Hybrid Navigation Architecture